Neurocritical Care Fellowship

-The NeuroCritical Care fellowship is a two-year training program that fulfills the United Council of Neurologic Subspecialties (UCNS) NeuroCritical Care training criteria.
+The Neurocritical Care fellowship is a one to two-year training program that fulfills the United Council of Neurologic Subspecialties (UCNS) neurocritical Care training criteria.
 The curriculum is equally balanced between neurological and medical aspects of critical care.
 Training is based in the 16-bed Neuro-ICU at Henry Ford Hospital downtown campus.

-We have a team of four fellowship-trained Neurointensivists, with NeuroCritical care nurse practitioners and residents that staff the unit 24 hours a day.
+We have a team of four fellowship-trained neurointensivists, with neurocritical care advanced practice providers and residents that staff the unit 24 hours a day.
 Fellows will gain proficiency in the medical management of the critically-ill patient.
-Procedural skills include: traditional and ultrasound-guided central venous line placement, arterial line placement, pulmonary artery catheterization, lumbar puncture/drains, continuous EEG monitoring, brain oxygen monitoring, ventriculostomy management, endotracheal intubation, ventilator management and fiberoptic bronchoscopy.
-In addition to time spent in the Neuro-ICU, fellows will complete required rotations in the medical intensive care unit (MICU), surgical intensive care unit (SICU), cardiac intensive care unit (CICU) and Neuroanesthesia (OR).
+We place particular emphasis on multimodality monitoring.
+Procedural skills include: traditional and ultrasound-guided central venous line placement, arterial line placement, lumbar puncture/drains, continuous EEG monitoring, brain oxygen monitoring, ventriculostomy management, endotracheal intubation, ventilator management and fiberoptic bronchoscopy.
+In addition to time spent in the Neuro-ICU, fellows will complete required rotations in the medical intensive care unit (MICU), surgical intensive care unit (SICU), cardiac intensive care unit (CICU) and Anesthesia (OR).
+Fellows can choose from a variety of elective rotations to further enrich their fellowship experience.

-- 2 year UCNS (United Council for Neurologic Subspecialties) accredited fellowship program
+- 1 to 2 year UCNS (United Council for Neurologic Subspecialties) accredited fellowship program.
+Duration will depend on prior credentials.

 - 900-1000 admissions per year

-- Team consists of an attending, a fellow, a nurse practitioner, residents from Neurology or Neurosurgery and a pharmacist.
+- Team consists of an attending, a fellow, a nurse practitioner, residents from Neurology, Neurosurgery and Emergency Medicine, a pharmacist, and fellows from other critical care programs.

 - Subarachnoid hemorrhage